 What is guided discovery in CBT

-Commonly asked questions by people learning about Cognitive Behaviour Therapy (CBT) are -
+Commonly asked questions by people learning about Cognitive Behaviour Therapy (CBT) can include:

-My view point is that, guided discovery, can be one of the most beneficial interventions used within CBT.
-In a nut-shell, guided discovery is a process that a therapist uses to help his or her client reflect on the way that they process information.
+Guided discovery can be one of the most beneficial interventions used within CBT.
+In a nutshell, guided discovery is a process that a therapist uses to help his or her client reflect on the way that they process information.
 Through the processes of answering questions or reflecting on thinking processes, a range of alternative thinking is opened up for each client.
 This alternative thinking forms the blueprint for changing perceptions and behaviours.

 Essentially, it could be suggested that a client approaching a CBT therapist is initially functioning at a mindless level.
 This is not to say that a client is ignorant or not able to think.
 Rather, that the client has a range of automatic cognitive processes that are being allowed to run without intervention.
 Some of these thinking processes may have been developed in childhood, while others may directly result from an immediate mood state.